project-forth-works/project-forth-works/Programming-Pearls/day-of-the-week/README.md

 and traverse the sequence.
 The range check in line 18 is as described above.
 The represented sequence (line 19) now has a length byte in front of each element string.
 Charater '1' represents the length 1, '2' the length 2 and so on.
-Lenghts greater 9 would be represented by characters ':', ';', '<' according to the ASCII character encoding but that is not necessary in this example.
+Lengths greater 9 would be represented by characters ':', ';', '<' according to the ASCII character encoding but that is not necessary in this example.

 Line 21 iterates over the sequence to the nth element string.
 It assumes that not only is their individual length